 Introduction

-After confirming that NI License Manager (NILM) and Volume License Manager (VLM) can communicate, have the client attempt to obtain licensing from the licensing server.
-If unsuccessful, look through the LMGRD log to determine if the licensing server received the request, and if denied, determine why.
+This article is intended for Software Administrators to assist end users in troubleshooting licensing issues.
+After confirming that NI License Manager (NILM) and Volume License Manager (VLM) can communicate successfully, have the client machine attempt to obtain a license from the license server.
+If this attempt is unsuccessful, review the LMGRD log to determine whether the license server received the request and, if the request was denied, identify the reason for the denial.

 Attempt to License and Troubleshoot

-Have the client request licensing from the licensing server by opening the NI software that requires licensing:
+Have the client machine request a license from the license server by launching the NI software that requires licensing:

-- For this test, it is often good to rule out any local licensing by moving license files from the <ProgramData>\National Instruments\License Manager\Licenses directory to another directory so that NI License Manager cannot see them.
+- For this test, it is recommended to rule out any locally activated licenses.
+To do this, move any license files from the <ProgramData>\National Instruments\License Manager\Licenses directory to a different location so that NI License Manager cannot detect them.

-If you are not prompted to activate or evaluate software, licensing has been obtained.
+If you are not prompted to activate or evaluate software, licensing has been successfully obtained.
 Open NI License Manager and navigate to the Network Licenses tab.
-Check the license status as indicated by the green box or circle next to the name of the license.
+Verify the license status, which is indicated by a green box or circle next to the license name.

-If the software does not open as licensed, look at the LMGRD log located on the license server to determine where the issue lies:
+If the software does not open as licensed, review the LMGRD log file located on the license server to help determine the source of the issue:

 - Open the LMGRD log found at <ProgramData>\National Instruments\License Manager\Data\lmgrd.log in a text editor.

-- Search for the machine name or username of the client in question.
-Specifically, we are looking for a line that begins with one of the keywords included below.
-Keyword definitions are also added for clarification:
+- Search for the client’s machine name or username in the log file.
+Specifically, look for lines that begin with one of the keywords listed below.
+Definitions for each keyword are provided for clarification:

-- OUT: the license listed was checked out by the client.
+- OUT: the listed license was successfully checked out by the client.

-- DENIED: the license listed was requested by the client but denied by the server.
-The log should list a reason for the denial.
+- DENIED: the listed license was requested by the client but denied by the server.
+The log should include the reason for the denial.
+Denial reasons may include, but are not limited to, the following:

 Interpreting the Results